sinadaryaei/c0323-code-solutions/javascript-constructors/javascript-constructors-quiz-notes.md

 - What does the `new` operator do?
 The new operator lets developers create an instance of a user-defined object type or of one of the built-in object types that has a constructor function
 - What property of JavaScript functions can store shared behavior for instances created with `new`?
+Prototype property.
 - What does the `instanceof` operator do?
+The instanceof operator tests to see if the prototype property of a constructor appears anywhere in the prototype chain of an object

 ## Notes